CodeYourFuture/syllabus/docs/workshops/deployment/mentors-guide.md

 sidebar_label: Mentors Guide
 ---

-A work-in-progress of content development around the topic of how students deploy their homework projects and portfolio projects.
+A work-in-progress of content development around the topic of how trainees deploy their homework projects and portfolio projects.

 ### Envisaged deliverables:

 1. Short (20 min) workshops to drop into relevant modules
-2. Supporting reference material for students (e.g. cheatsheet) and teachers (lesson plan)
+2. Supporting reference material for trainees (e.g. cheatsheet) and teachers (lesson plan)
-3. (optional) extra tooling (student project gallery / HW lookup)
+3. (optional) extra tooling (trainee project gallery / HW lookup)

 # TODO:

 - [ ] Write a workshop for netlify deploy via github (requiring no knowledge of command-line or npm)
-- [ ] Write supporting reference material for students to access in future, including the student's HW submission duties regarding deployments (as stand-alone page so that teachers can simply and reliably link to it when assigning HW)
+- [ ] Write supporting reference material for trainees to access in future, including the trainee's HW submission duties regarding deployments (as stand-alone page so that teachers can simply and reliably link to it when assigning HW)
 - [ ] Consider how to test for understanding during the workshop
   - [ ] Write a 5-minute kahoot for the first (or certainly second workshop) to check for understanding
 - [ ] Write a group work exercise for the workshop